coherify/ruconomic/README.md

 ## Documentation

-You can find the latest API documentation at [http://rdoc.info/github/coherify/ruconomic/index](http://rdoc.info/github/coherify/ruconomic/index) or generate your own copy with ```bundle install && bundle exec yardoc``` after cloning the repository.
+You can find the latest API documentation at http://rdoc.info/github/coherify/ruconomic/index or generate your own copy with `bundle install && bundle exec yardoc` after cloning the repository.

+## Testing

+Run the minitest suite with `bundle exec rake`

 ## Contributing